Ecological effect mechanisms of toxicants

 Toxicants affect biota not only directly but also through ecological changes in their environment.
 We identify relevant processes and develop models for the assessment of toxicant effects in aquatic ecosystems.

-Abiotic stress, competition and predation influence the impact of toxicants on organisms at all levels of biological organization.
+Abiotic stress, competition and predation influence the impact of toxicants at all levels of biological organization.

 - As additional stressors, they make organisms more vulnerable than expected from standard test systems .